anOrangeCat1/projects_sustech/README.md

 You can click on specific folders to view detailed information about the projects.
 Some are code of prjects and some of them are code exercises during the learning process.

-I have also uploaded some reports and PowerPoint presentations in PDF format.
+I have also uploaded some reports and PowerPoint presentations.
 Some of them are in English, and others are in Chinese.

-If you are interested in these projects and find them helpful, please feel free to download and use them.
+If you are interested in these projects and find them helpful, feel free to download and use them.

 **_Below are the projects corresponding to the folders:_**